instrumentisto/medea/crates/test/e2e-tests-runner/README.md

 This program is used for running e2e tests jobs in browser with [WebDriver].

-Runner load tests only from `./specs` dir.
+Runner load tests only from `e2e-tests` root project dir.

 __All that is described below is needed for a better understanding of how everything works.
 If you just want to run the tests,